Maternal feminism: Related movements

 Maternal feminism reached its peak at a time when the British Empire was still expanding fast, but new ideas about women's suffrage, temperance, pacifism and socialism were in the air.

 Talking of this period Veronica Strong-Boag (b.
 1947) said, "Women themselves, like virtually everyone else in Canadian society, identified their sex with a maternal role.
 A re-invigorated motherhood, the natural occupation for virtually all women, could serve as a buttress against all the destabilizing elements in Canada."

 The growth of maternal feminism at the expense of the new woman in Britain and her colonies may have been due in part to the rapid expansion of the British empire after 1870.

-The Anglo-Saxon birth rate seemed to be falling while the infant mortality rate was rising.
+The British birth rate seemed to be falling while the infant mortality rate was rising.

 There was concern about a shortage of Britons "to fill the empty spaces of the empire."

-To ensure an adequate supply of Anglo-Saxons, women were flooded with propaganda that urged them to become "mothers of the race" by having more children, a superior purpose that was embraced by many feminists.
+To ensure an adequate supply of people of English descent, women were flooded with propaganda that urged them to become "mothers of the race" by having more children, a superior purpose that was embraced by many feminists.

 Racism and imperialism thus contributed to support for maternal feminism.

 Edith Wrigley (1879–1964), wife of George Weston Wrigley (1847–1907), edited the women's column in Citizen and Country, a newspaper that supported the Canadian Socialist League (CSL).

 She was also active in the Woman's Christian Temperance Union.

 In her column "The Kingdom of the Home" Wrigley expressed the maternal feminist position that love and purity, the values of the home, should also become the guiding principles of politics.
 Margaret Haile ran in the 1902 provincial election for the CSL in North Toronto.
 She was said to be the first woman in the British Empire to compete in a political election.
 She also "still clung to the notion of the home as a traditional source of woman's power".

 Ruth Lestor became known as the first lady socialist lecturer in Canada during a speaking tour for the SPC in 1909–11.

 She sometimes used maternal feminist rhetoric when calling women to become socialist.

 This did not reflect her underlying belief in complete sexual equality.

 In the 19th and early 20th centuries there were strong ties between maternal feminism and the suffrage and temperance movements, both of which aimed to improve the conditions of women and children at home and at work.

 There was also a natural link between pacifism and maternal feminism.
 Augusta Stowe-Gullen (1857–1943) said in 1915 that "when women have a voice in national and international affairs, war will cease forever."
 This became an increasingly hard position to support as World War I dragged on.
 Some who stayed true to maternal feminism and pacifism during the war were also socialist or communist, such as the Canadian Gertrude Richardson.

 Rose Henderson (1871–1937) was another Canadian socialist and peace activist who embraced maternal feminism.

 Their radicalism gave ammunition to opponents of feminism.